calcsam/blog-draft/Atonement-sam.md

 http://i.imgur.com/SPa32Jb.gif

 The white cue ball collides with the other billiard ball triangle.
 Its momentum is transferred to the other balls.
 It stops.  **Overall momentum is constant.**

+A boss spills coffee on his shirt, so he yells at his secretary.
+Then he feels better.

 #### Golf ball